Ferraah/XIOS3_Coupling_mirror/0_xios_intro/README.md

 The routine `xios_recv_field` will retrieve a field that has been made available at a certain timestep, for example a field that has been read from file or one that is the result of an operation.
 Keep in mind that when calling `xios_recv_field` when no field has been made available will result in a deadlock.
 **For this reason, `xios_recv_field` should be called only on the "right" timesteps that are coherent with the time attributes of the time filters.**
 Furthermore, it should be clear that values are retrieved in order without skipping them: when reading from a file with a frequency of 4ts starting from 1ts, we will get the the first value of the file when calling recv `@ts=1`, but we will receive the second value of the file (not the fourth) `@ts=5`.
+The elements are extracted in order of arrival (FIFO), as it was a queue/pipe, both from file and coupled exchanges.(@todo: check if true for coupling)

 ```fortran
 !
 Receive field starting from 1 with a certain frequency